Now that Zumba® has been around for a few years, you’ve no doubt heard about it, even if you haven’t yet ventured into a class.

 Can beginner Zumba really make a difference in your health and physique?
 We think the results speak for themselves, just take a look at these two impressive women and see how being new to Zumba changed their lives.

 “2015.
 January vs 2016.
 March. …Just one year.
 I started to change my lifestyle in December of 2015 and lost 27kg in 4 months.
 Healthy lifestyle and ZUMBA FITNESS.
-In total, I lost 52 kg.
+In total, I lost 52 kg after checking out paleo diet reviews.
 So everything is possible, just never give up!!!
 Now I will start again in the gym and continue my “dream”, my “passion”, my “life” that changed me: the Zumba Fitness.
+Once I saw Ashley Graham’s weight loss, I knew I had to get involved in Zumba.

 I’m not a superstar, and I don’t wanna be!
-I just wanna show people, that the Zumba and healthy lifestyle works.”
+I just wanna show people my sexy thighs, and that the Zumba healthy lifestyle works.”

 “I was 40 when I found Zumba and now at 45, in the best shape of my life…mentally, emotionally, temperament, physically.
 I changed my life inside and out”